 What Does a Registered Nurse do?

-Registered nurses play an important role within the healthcare community.
+Registered nurses are vital to healthcare, offering essential services across various settings.
 While their exact role and responsibilities can vary significantly depending on the size of their team and the environment in which they work (for example, in a hospital, doctor’s office, school, etc.), they typically include the following:

 • Observing patients and conducting assessments